 After the Storm

-After 1942 fewer bodies of casualities of the war at sea came ashore along Ireland’s west coast due a combination of factors that saw the Allies enjoy much more success in countering the threat of U-boats.
-The cracking of the Enigma encrypted U-boat communications provided the intelligence that enabled convoys to detour to avoid waiting groups of U-boats off Ireland’s north-west coast.
-Maritime air cover, flying out of Northhern Ieland, also put the U-boats on the back foot as did an increase in naval escorts equipped with better sonar technology.
-But above all the entry of the United States and all its industrial and military might into the war spelled the end for Nazi Germany.
+After 1942 fewer bodies of casualties of the war at sea came ashore along Ireland’s west coast due to a combination of factors that saw the Allies enjoy much more success in countering the threat of U-boats.
+The cracking of the Enigma encrypted U-boat communications provided the intelligence that enabled convoys to detour to avoid waiting groups of U-boats off Ireland’s northwest coast.
+Maritime air cover, flying out of Northern Ireland, also put the U-boats on the back foot as did an increase in naval escorts equipped with better sonar technology.
+But above all the entry of the United States and all its industrial and military might into the war foreshadowed the end for Nazi Germany.

 Today, there are 34 Commonwealth War Graves Commission (CWGC) headstones in graveyards along the Mayo coast marking the final resting places of those who died during the Battle of the Atlantic (see table at end of article).

-It must also be noted that there are many unmarked plots where the bodies of unidentified sailors, naval peronnel and civilians are interred, their exact burial location forgotten over the decades.
-For example, my research has discovered that there are unmarked graves in Ballycastle, Fallmore, Kilgalligan, Dooonfeeney, Crosspatrick, Killeen, and Geesala; in most cases it is only possible to give an approximate location of these burial plots.
+It must also be noted that there are many unmarked plots where the bodies of unidentified sailors, naval personnel and civilians are interred, their exact burial location has been forgotten over the decades.
+For example, my research has discovered that there are unmarked graves in Ballycastle, Fallmore, Kilgalligan, Dooonfeeney, Crosspatrick, Killeen, Geesala and Ugool; in most cases, it is only possible to give an approximate location of these burial plots.